-The then Scottish Executive took the Nolan Committee recommendations one step further with the introduction of the Ethical Standards in Public Life etc. (Scotland) Act 2000 which brought in a statutory Code of Conduct for Board Members of Devolved Public Bodies and set up a Standards Commission for Scotland to oversee the ethical standards framework.
+The Ethical Standards in Public Life etc. (Scotland) Act 2000 introduced a statutory Code of Conduct for Board Members of Devolved Public Bodies and set up a Standards Commission for Scotland to oversee the ethical standards framework.

-The Scottish Executive also identified nine key principles underpinning public life in Scotland, which incorporated the seven Nolan principles and introduced two further principles, Duty (Public Service) and Respect.
-These nine principles and their practical implications for Boards and Board members are explored in Guidance Note 5.
+The Statutory Code of Conduct identified nine key principles underpinning public life in Scotland (developed from the Nolan Principles).
+These nine principles and their practical implications for Boards and Board Members are explored in Guidance Note 5.